Where Lies The Sunnah of Prophet Muhammad

 “There has certainly been for you in the Messenger excellent pattern for anyone whose hope is in Allah and the Last Day and who remembers Allah often.”
 Qur’an, 33:21

 Prophet Muhammad (PBUH) managed his daily work of Da’wah (inviting people to Islam) using the culture and the means available to him in his time.
-It is evident that the Prophet’s approaches were made by tailoring the existing means and customs into meaningful solutions.
+It is evident that the Prophet’s approaches were tailoring the existing mechanisms and customs into meaningful solutions.
 One must remember that the means and the culture existing during the time of the Prophet may not be the same for other people, times or places.

 Illustrating the Concept